 If you have a small business, you’re definitely not alone.
 Small businesses make up the majority of all business in the United States.
-And in Massachusetts, especially, small businesses are growing at an even faster rate than the national average, with almost ten thousand small businesses operating, according to the most recent statistics from the Small Business Association.
+And in Massachusetts, especially, small businesses are growing at an even faster rate than the national average, with over six hundred thousand small businesses operating, according to the most recent statistics from the Small Business Association.

 With all that competition, how do you keep your business in the limelight?

 One of the key factors is effective branding.

 Branding is important for every business, regardless of the size.
 Not only that, but it can help to actually change the size of your business, helping you to grow beyond your initial goals and keep reaching forward.

 But branding isn’t a static thing.
 It needs to grow and change along with your business itself.

 Here are five effective branding strategies to consider for your own small business this year.

 Viral Video Marketing